 Mats, Mouldings and Glazing!

-We have conveniently divided our moulding samples into broad styles, for example rustic, provincial, urban, metallics, Hollywood glam.......
-All frame shops have mat corner samples and moulding corner samples that allow you to visualise the finished frame.
+We have conveniently divided our moulding samples into broad styles, for example rustic, provincial, urban, metallics and Hollywood glam.
+Like all good all frame shops, we have mat corner samples and moulding corner samples that allow you to visualise the finished frame.

 We look at colours and textures in the piece and show you combinations of mat and mouldings to make your work look its very best.
 You may have to put some trust in your framer’s experience, but we are here to help you achieve a beautiful result.

 Try to be open with your look but tell us if you want to match existing décor.

 “Do I need a mat?”

 Most likely yes!
-Mats are there for both looks and protective reasons.
+Mats are there for both looks and protection.
 We will suggest appropriate types of mats for each piece, from Museum grade cotton rag mats to décor mats.
 A mat enhances and supports the piece and stops it from sticking to the glass.
 We can cut mats in all sorts of shapes and with all sorts of decorations.

 Glass or acrylic glazing is the window on your work, keeps it protected from environmental pollutants (and pests) and holds the whole piece together between the backing and the mat inside the frame.

 There are quite a few choices for glazing, ranging from plain glass to museum grade acrylic.
 Some glass is ultra-clear and contains ultra violet protective filters.
 If your piece is very large, or is in a high traffic area accessible to public, acrylic will be suggested.
 It is lighter and safer than window glass.

-The process of framing can take an hour to three weeks or more.
-If it is just a mat you need cut we can usually cut a mat on our CNC cutter within a few minutes.
-Mostly the framing process takes 10 days to 15 working days.
+The process can take an hour to three weeks or more depending on the complexity.
+If it is just a mat you need cut we can usually do this on our CNC cutter within a few minutes.
+But generally the framing process takes 10 days to 15 working days.